-Graham Blacker, who died last month at the age of 85, was a much-loved and modest resident – who worked tirelessly behind the scenes for many local organisations.
+Graham Blacker, who died in December at the age of 84, was a much-loved and modest resident – who worked tirelessly behind the scenes for many local organisations.

 Although there were restricted numbers at his funeral at St Barnabas today (5 February) due to COVID-19 – the service will be streamed for a month for people pay their respects.

 After the service, the cortege drove down Filwood Broadway on its way to South Bristol Crematorium – to mark Graham’s lifetime of contribution to the area.

 Knowle West Health Association (KWHA) – where Graham volunteered for nearly 20 years also decorated the front of the building in his honour.

 KWHA Treasurer and trustee, Edward Duffield says: “Graham was a founding trustee of Knowle West Health Association on 14 February 2001 and he served continuously until his death on 31 December 2020.

 “The part he played in the work of the charity was enormous and always with the wellbeing of Knowle West and its residents at the heart of all he did.
 He was the treasurer for 17 years and then joint chairman.

 “Although poor health weighed heavily during last year he was fully involved right up to the end even with a telephone board meeting in December.
 His experience and great care for the neighbourhood will be hugely missed.”